A former north Queensland teacher is suing the Education Department for a substantial amount because a student threatened her with a knife.

 I am starting to tell students (quietly) to complain to their parents about the disruptive behaviour of other students and encourage them to contact the school and Education Government about their lack of educational opportunities because of the acts and behaviour of others.

-Most of my time is now focussed on behaviour management and I don't think it is fair for the rest of the class to be made to suffer as a result of a minority of students in my classroom.
+Most of my time is now focused on behaviour management and I don't think it is fair for the rest of the class to be made to suffer as a result of a minority of students in my classroom.

 A 17-year-old student has been expelled from Elanora State High School because he bared his backside in front of a young female teacher during a student protest against being asked to wear the correct school uniform.